altancode/apex/README.md

 # Apex Setup

 Apex is written in Python 3.
 There are a million ways to run python code.
 Below is one simple approach.

+Note: the following instructions assume Apex is running with a HDFury device and a USB serial port.
+If you want to run Apex without a USB serial port (and therefore not use any of the HDFury optimizations), you need to comment out the "hdfury" line in the apex.yaml file.

 1. Create a directory somewhere called apex
 1. Retrieve Apex from the Repo